Nolte: Photos Call into Question Newsom's 'Outdoor' French Laundry Party

 Newsom’s office is not disputing that these photos are indeed him at this birthday party, which was held at a ritzy place called The French Laundry.

-The governor’s office did point to a Town & Country write up of the French laundry and said that the place Newsom where was seated was described as “outdoors” in the write up.
+The governor’s office did point to a Town & Country write up of the French Laundry and said that the place where Newsom was seated was described as “outdoors.”
 However…

-The woman who snapped the photos, and who wished to remain anonymous, said the area was in fact closed off.
+The woman who snapped the photos, and who wished to remain anonymous, said the area was in fact closed-off.

 “It got louder and louder and so they had some sliding glass doors that they were able to close, so then it was a closed-off room but you could still hear them with how loud they were,” she told Fox 11.

 You can see the Town & Country photo at the 2:05 mark in the video on this page.
 Assuming Newsom was seated there, that’s a pretty sketchy definition of outdoors.
-When Newsom said “outdoors,” I think we all we pictured open air, not him being enclosed on every side but one.
+When Newsom said “outdoors,” I think we all pictured open air, not him being enclosed on every side but one.
 And this woman claims that one open side was eventually sealed.

 And let’s not forget the most important thing…